 Sugared cranberries are sweet-tart treats that deserve a place in your holiday celebrations.
-They're incredible easy to prepare—all you have to do add cranberries to some simmered simple syrup, let them dry, toss them in sugar, and you're done!
+They're incredibly easy to prepare—all you have to do add cranberries to some simmered simple syrup, let them dry, toss them in sugar, and you're done!

 Use these sweet sugared cranberries to add a festive look to any frosted cake or include them as a garnish for cocktails or a Christmas punch.
 Thread a few onto a decorative skewer and add them to an elegant poinsettia cocktail, cranberry margaritas, or a classic sea breeze.
 They can help gussy up a holiday appetizer tray, too.